AiMHi - Prince George Association for Community Living

 • Support from CARF through consultation, publications, training opportunities, and newsletters.

 AiMHi is striving to be the “best that we can be”.
-We value everyone’s input by having suggestion boxes, sending out satisfaction surveys, supporting employees and the people we support to participate in committees, and holding fun get-togethers such as, AiMHi Picnics, Potlucks and Dances.
+We value everyone’s input this includes sending out satisfaction surveys, supporting employees and the people we support to participate in committees, and holding fun get-togethers such as, AiMHi Picnics, Potlucks and Dances.

 Hopefully, we are able to encourage enthusiasm as well as knowledge for accreditation at the same time.